mkain112/mkain112.github.io/_tabs/about me.md

 {: .prompt-tip }

 ![Mitch Chess](/assets/mitch_chess.jpg){: .left}
 Hello!
 Thanks for stopping by!
-I'm Mitch Kain, a Mechanical engineer, recovering Data Scientist, and USMC Vet.
+I'm Mitch Kain, a Mechanical Engineer, recovering Data Scientist, and USMC Vet.

 I'm a recent Mechanical Engineering M.S. graduate specializing in Dynamics Systems and Control, with hands-on experience in CAD, product design, SolidWorks, OnShape, MATLAB, and simulation.

 I am an Engineer who can calculate, code, model, prototype, and test.
 I bring curiosity, grit, and results.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/mitchell-kain/)
+Connect with me on [LinkedIn](https://www.linkedin.com/in/mitchell-kain/).

-The idea is to have a fun ongoing project website where I can try things out and show everyone what I'm working on, while staying comfortable with Git, and learning new skills while also helping in the job hunt.
+The idea is to have a fun, ongoing project website where I can try things out and show everyone what I'm working on, while staying comfortable with Git and learning new skills to help in my job hunt.
 Nothing fancy, just a static site hosted on GitHub with a Jekyll theme.

 ### Resume